Kevin-cwx/Multi-FLP-to-MP3-Exporter/ReadMe.md

      - Where you want your songs to be exported to.
    - Locate **FL Studio installation**
      Example: `"C:\Program Files\Image-Line\FL Studio 21\"`
-3. Select projects from the left panel
+3. Select desired projects from the left panel
 4. Click `Export` — your MP3s will be rendered to your output folder

 </details>